connordelacruz/webdriver-test-tools/README.rst

 This project aims to reduce the amount of time and additional code required to automate front-end functional testing by providing utilities and conventions for building test suites.

+This project uses Selenium WebDriver for automated browser actions and the python unittest library for the test framework.

 Prerequisites
 -------------